-If you are planning to host an event this Summer, this doesn’t have to mean that there has to be an excess in the amount of waste generated.
+If you are planning to host an event, it doesn’t have to mean that there has to be an excess in the amount of waste generated.
 Finding alternative equipment and being savvy with food waste can reduce the amount of waste and lower the carbon footprint of your event.
 Our waste less event guide [PDF, 0.5MB] will provide resources and tip for events of all sizes.

 Reducing waste means avoiding buying things that will become waste.
 Here are some ways you can do that:

 - Only buy the food you need, and make sure you eat it.
 It sounds simple, but food is one of the biggest categories of waste we throw away, and one of the biggest greenhouse gas emitters.
 We all waste food - find out what you can do at Love Food Hate Waste.

 - Use the Kitche app to help you use up food before it goes off, and the Olio and Too Good To Go apps to share or find surplus food in your community.

 - Carry a reusable water bottle and download the Refill app to see where you can top it up.